Invasion of Guadeloupe (1810): Background

+During the Napoleonic Wars, the French West Indies were almost completely cut off from France due to Royal Navy blockades established as a result of Britain's command of the sea.
+The blockades not only severely hindered trade and communication between Metropolitan France and French colonies but also prevented the colonies from being sent military reinforcements.
+Consequently, the French West Indies began to suffer from food shortages and stagnant economies, severely eroding public and military morale.
+By 1808, the situation had grown so desperate that the governors of Martinique and Guadeloupe sent a series of urgent messages to France in the summer of that year requesting military reinforcements and foodstuffs.
+The French government responded with by sending warships either operating independently or in small squadrons to the West Indies; though a few ships reached their destinations most were captured by the British at sea.
+Those few that arrived safely were trapped there as they were unable to make the return journey without being intercepted by waiting British warships.

 The British had intercepted a number of the messages sent to France, and the decision was made to invade and capture the French West Indies before substantial reinforcements could arrive.
 During the winter of 1808, ships and troops from across the Caribbean began gathering off Barbados under the command of Vice-Admiral Sir Alexander Cochrane and Lieutenant General George Beckwith, with the intention of invading Martinique early in 1809.
 A smaller force was sent to Cayenne, which was invaded and captured in early January 1809.
 In late January the invasion of Martinique began, and despite resistance in the central highlands, the island fell to the invaders in 25 days.